thijsDieperink/strad-md-infra/tutorials/README.md

-# Brane examples
+# Brane tutorials

 ## Introduction
-Stuff
+At the moment of writing, three examples are partly available and two are under construction.
+The *'hello_world'* example is complete and gives information about the inner working of the framework.
+The second example is called the *'average'* workflow and uses data locally and remotely and the last example is the *'minmax'* example, which will show how to use arguments, fucntions and the BraneScript concept of IntermediateResults (this last feature is not complete yet).
+I am working on the tutorials that are not finished and will update this readme regurarly.

+The next sections assume that you have a working brane setup with instance ready to use.
+If this is not the case yet, go to the *'setup'* folder and choose one of the setups to implement.

 ## Starting with packages
-1. We start exploring the framework by working with a simple package.
+1. We start exploring the framework by working with a simple hello world package
-2. But, before we can do anything with packages, we need to define a brane instance
+2. But, before we can do anything with packages, we need to define a brane instance.
+So if you haven't selected a brane instance yet, perform the following steps:
     - Make sure all brane services (containers) are running properly in the worker and control node
     - Go to the control node and run | `brane instance add control.nl –name demoInstance`.
 This will create an instance called *demoInstance*
     - Then, run | `brane instance list` to show if your instance is created properly